 In the hands of an incompetent driver, cars, pickups, trucks, motorcycles, bicycles or even skateboards are misguided moving projectiles of potential destruction.
 The extent of the damage caused is subject to vehicle size, trajectory and speed, as miscalculated by the operator.

-So now I'm looking at you, LTO official, who took the bribe and issued the license.
+So now I'm looking at you, LTO official.
 I'm also looking at you, unqualified but licensed vehicle operator, who could no longer be bothered to learn to drive properly after being issued a license.
 I'm also looking at you, left-lane-bandit driving-school "instructor."